mattocci27/LeafArea/cran-comments.md

 ## Update
 This is an update for fixing bugs for building.
+I have removed vignettes from the source.

 ## Test environments
 * local OS X install, R 3.3.3